 - Frame the conversation as collaborative, not confrontational.
 For example: “I want to do my best work, but I’m struggling with the volume of tasks.
 Can we discuss how to prioritize or redistribute some of them?”

-- Be prepared with specific examples of what’s causing stress.
+- Be prepared with specific examples of what’s causing stress — both for clarity and so the conversation has somewhere to go.

 2. Create A Daily Routine For Yourself